-Board charges will not be refunded if a student leaves after the term starts.
+Board charges will be refunded for the remaining weeks of the term.

 Financial aid will be reduced according to federally mandated guidelines.

 Applied music fees will be refunded, with charges deducted for lessons received, only if the student notifies the department of music within the first two weeks of the term.